 This is one of those films.

-There is no question that from the start you are drawn into a world that looks, interacts and behaves in a way that removes all barriers between what is real and what is not.
+There is no question from the start, you are drawn into a world that looks, interacts and behaves in a way that removes all barriers between what is real and what is not.
 The word animation is meaningless here, as the characters are totally real people, just “CGI dressed” in 12 foot tall blue creatures, they are simply stunning.
-They run, fall, have real emotions and create characters that you totally believe in.
+They run, fall, have real emotions and create characters you totally believe in.
 Some of the early scenes, notably a scene in the cockpit of a Gyrocopter, simply takes your breath away.